seangoodvibes/DelugeDocs/docs/documentation/sequencer/sequencer-specifications.md

    - With Deluge as leader, [RECORD] enabled, press [PLAY] to perform a count-in prior to recording.
    - Metronome and display counts down 4-3-2-1 prior to recording.
    - Count-in is disabled if recording is going to begin for just one audio clip from which it’s going to auto-detect the tempo.

+## User Interface - Main Grid Pads

+Deluge has a 16 x 8 grid of pads which is used when sequencing notes and creating melodies and patterns.
+The actual programming grid is not limited to the 16 x 8 pads in focus and on view.

+### Navigation

+#### Scrolling

+Higher and lower notes (synth) or different samples (kit) can be scrolled up and down or longer time sequences left / right are available.
+The focus area can be scrolled and zoomed across the pattern real estate to suit your workflow and area of interest.

+**insert picture from manual**

+##### Horizontal Scrolling

+1. Press [CLIP] to select clip view.
+This is indicated by the clip button illuminated blue.

+1. Select SYNTH or KIT by pressing [SYNTH] or [KIT].
+The selected button illuminates red.

+1. Turn (SCROLL◄►) to scroll the grid in focus.
+If there are no notes / steps existing beyond the visible pad grid then no scrolling will take place.
+Scrolling will move by the full page of 16 steps.

+1. Editing of notes and steps is retained irrespective of whether the notes are in focus and viewed within the pad grid.
+Horizontal scrolling adjust the step columns in focus based on the time division

+##### Vertical Scrolling

+1. Press [CLIP] to select clip view.
+This is indicated by the clip button illuminated blue.

+1. Select SYNTH or KIT by pressing [SYNTH] or [KIT].
+The selected button illuminates red.

+1. Turn (SCROLL▼▲) to scroll the grid in focus.
+Scrolling will take place.
+Scrolling will move by one row at a time and for synth notes the audition pads will show the root note position for synths and the selected row for kits.

+1. Editing of notes and steps is retained irrespective of whether the notes are in focus and viewed within the pad grid.
+Vertical scrolling adjusts the step rows in focus based on the note pitch for synths or specific sounds for kits.

+#### Zooming

+Zooming the grid also uses the scroll and zoom rotary control.
+Zooming is performed across the horizontal timeline of the grid.
+The grid resolution will change to the zoom level selected and as such may include more or less visible information.
+Zooming-in is possible from the 16th default to 128th notes.

+**insert picture from manual**

+##### Horizontal Zooming

+1. Press [CLIP] to select clip view.
+This is indicated by the clip button illuminated blue.

+1. Select SYNTH or KIT by pressing [SYNTH] or [KIT].
+The selected button illuminates red.

+1. Press + turn (SCROLL◄►) to zoom the grid showing more or less detail.
+Step resolution will expand up to 128th notes and shrink depending on the zoom level.
+Default is 16th notes.

+1. The bar, beat of the current bar and (if visible) the 16th note in the current beat flashes for a short period on the display as adjustments are made.

+**insert picture from manual**

+##### Checking Zoom level Resolution

+1. Press [CLIP] to select clip view.
+This is indicated by the clip button illuminated blue.

+1. Select SYNTH or KIT by pressing [SYNTH] or [KIT].
+The selected button illuminates red.

+1. Press (SCROLL◄►).
+The display will flash showing the timing division resolution depending on the clip length.
+Examples are:-

+**insert picture from manual**

+### Adjusting Clip Sequence Length

+Default clip length is 1 bar.
+This however can be changed which will extend the sequence beyond the grid in focus.
+This can be navigated using the scroll and zoom features.
+Automatic extending of clips will take place if recorded to a blank clip (no notes or sounds).

+#### Extend length

+1. Press [SHIFT] + turn (SCROLL◄►) control to adjust the clip length.
+Clockwise to increase length.
+Anti-clockwise to reduce clip length.
+  - The display will show the length in bars : beats : 16th notes.
+  - The column pads on the grid will also indicate the clip length by illuminating dim grey for columns outside of the length.
+The grid columns within the length will be unlit / off.
+  - Automatic scrolling will take place if the length is extended further beyond the right side columns.
+Automatic zooming will take place when clip length is reduced less than half of the grid.
+16th note examples:

+**insert picture from manual**

+#### Duplicating pattern contents - Multiply clip length

+1. Press [SHIFT] + press (SCROLL◄►) to duplicate the clip length once and associated pattern.
+  - Automatic zooming out will take place when clip length is increased.
+The grid resolution time division may automatically change for example from 16th to 8th notes.
+  - Multiplying again will therefore ‘double’ the 8th note view.
+  - Zoom can be restored and scrolling to view across the entire grid if required.
+  - Any iteration dependance settings may be automatically changed when duplicating / multiplying

+**insert picture from manual**

+### Cross Screen Editing

+Cross-screen editing enables duplicated patterns across multiple, equivalent zoom level screens to be edited in-sync with the current screen displayed on the 16x8 grid.
+This means changing one screen, for example, to add an extra kick at the end of a bar, will be applied to all other out-of-view screens.

+#### Applying edits across multiple screens

+1. Select a pattern and duplicate it to match your needs.
+Example 1 bar pattern duplicated twice and visible across 4 x ‘screens’, of the 16x8 grid with 16th resolution.

+1. Ensure the screen to edit is in focus.
+Example, first bar of a 4 bar pattern at 16th resolution.
+1. Edit the pattern as desired.
+Example, place extra kick at the end of the pattern, first bar.
+The edit will only affect the first bar.

+1. Press [CROSS-SCREEN] to switch the mode on.
+Button lit.

+1. Edit the pattern as desired.
+Example, place extra kick at the end of the pattern, first bar.
+The edit will be changed in the first bar in view and also bar 2,3 and 4 off screen.

+1. Edits in cross-screen mode are dependant on, and locked to the zoom level.
+Example, if 8th note resolution displays 2 bars in view and changes are made in cross-screen mode at the end of bar 2, this will also change at the end of bar 4, the screen out of view.

+Note: Clips individually remember whether, and at what zoom level, they have cross-screen edit mode applied.
+Entering the mode for one track will not automatically be active for any other track that is then edited.

+**insert picture from manual**